 In this new series, Generational Echoes, Nishimura works with the documentation of the sculptural works in An Archive of Rememory.
 She transformed these sculptural representations of different memories into a different kind of recorded experience.
 These stories and memories can no longer be held, turned around, or unfolded.
 Only one angle, one view has been preserved to share with the next generation.

-Based in Toronto, Emma Nishimura’s work ranges from traditional etchings, archival pigment prints, drawings, and audio pieces to art installations.
+Emma Nishimura is based in Toronto and her work ranges from traditional etchings, archival pigment prints, drawings, and audio pieces to art installations.
 Using a diversity of media, her work addresses ideas of memory and loss that are rooted within family stories and inherited narratives.
 Emma received her MFA from the University of Nebraska-Lincoln in 2013 and her BA from the University of Guelph in 2005.
 Her work is in public and private collections and has been exhibited nationally and internationally.
 Emma is currently the Chair of Photography, Printmaking and Publications at OCAD University.
-Previously she taught at the University of Guelph, Sheridan College and the University of Nebraska-Lincoln. (biography text courtesy of the artist’s website).
+Previously she taught at the University of Guelph, Sheridan College and the University of Nebraska-Lincoln.